 Alternatives to Fenn traps

-There are also other styles of traps approved for the same range of species.
-These are listed on Defra's own website, and include Magnum and Conibear 'revolving jaw' traps, and the unique and extremely powerful Kania traps.
+Other spring trap models are approved for at least some of the same species.
+These are listed in the STAOs for each country in the UK, and include Magnum and Conibear ‘revolving jaw’ traps, and the unique and extremely powerful Kania traps.
 These all depend on a wire trigger rather than a treadle plate, although the wire trigger of the revolving jaw traps can be adapted to as a treadle plate.
 A recent development has been the approval of DOC traps for use in the UK.
 Like the Fenn traps, these feature a treadle plate trigger, and are intended to bring improved humaneness with similar ease of use.

-UK legislation governing to the use of tunnel traps
+UK legislation governing the use of tunnel traps

 - Bateman, J.A.
 (1988) Animal Traps and Trapping, London: David & Charles.
 288 pages.